-The Building Act 1993 and the Building Regulations 2006 state that building work cannot commence before a building permit can be issued.
-The act prescribes a penalty of up to $10,000 for any work carried out without a building permit.
+The Building Act 1993 and the Building Interim Regulations 2017 state that building work cannot commence before a building permit can be issued.
+The Act prescribes a penalty of up to $10,000 for any work carried out without a building permit.

 Owners may also have difficulty selling their properties if they cannot provide details of all the building permits.
 This may incur considerable cost to have non conforming building works rectified.

 Copies of plans and other information from building files can be obtained on application to council.

 If the applicant is not the owner of the property then written consent from the owner of the property must be obtained and submitted with the application.
 There is a search and copy fee for this information.
 Applicants should allow at least 48 hours for this information to be accessed by staff from Council’s property records.

 Forms that can assist applying for the permits relevant to your permit can be found below or on the Forms section of Council's website.